FerranMarin/axie-scholar-utilities/docs/index.md

 In these pages we will cover all the information you need to install and use axie scholar utilities tool.

 # How to install this tool
+If you are planning to use TREZOR, you must follow the Poetry installation.

 ## Install Using Docker
 This is the recomended way of installing and using my tool.
 Follow one of these links for installing with docker: